bombrun/GaiaLab/docs/source/Code_documentation/code.rst

 Documentation for the Code
 **************************
 Here is described the list of files documented and corresponding functions

 quaternion_implementation.py
 ============================

 .. automodule:: quaternion_implementation

+.. autoclass:: Quaternion
     :members:

 agis_functions.py